Malta in the Junior Eurovision Song Contest 2025: Music video controversy

 The music video of "I Believe" was met with criticism from fans and local creatives due to the use of artificial intelligence (AI) in its production.
 More than 220 artists and organisations signed an open letter accusing PBS of "sidelining local talent and disregarding earlier warnings about the unregulated use of AI in cultural production" amid concerns previously raised by Solidarjetà and the Malta Entertainment Industry and Arts Association, with its signatories claiming the broadcaster had ignored their invitation to engage in a discussion about the issue.
-PBS responded that it had commissioned the Hamrun-based agency Space Studios to produce the video, noting that AI models had become "an integral part of modern creative and production workflows" and expressing support for "responsible use of AI as an emerging creative tool".
+PBS responded that it had commissioned Hamrun-based agency Space Studios to produce the video, noting that AI models had become "an integral part of modern creative and production workflows" and expressing support for "responsible use of AI as an emerging creative tool".